-If Trees Could Sing: Victor Wooten and the Black Walnut
+If Trees Could Sing: Victor Wooten

 Victor Wooten is one of the world’s leading bass players and the winner of five Grammy Awards.
 He came to prominence in 1988 when he joined forces with banjoist Bela Fleck to form the jazz combo Bela & the Flecktones.
 Through more than a dozen albums, the quartet has pushed the boundaries of jazz and American music.
 On his own, Wooten has recorded several solo albums.
 Since 2000, he has run the Wooten Center for Music and Nature, where he teaches young people how to make music and live in harmony with the natural environment.